open-component-model/ocm/docs/reference/ocm_ocm_ocm-bootstrapping.md

 execute simple installation steps based on content described by the Open Component Model.

 Therefore a dedicated resource type <code>ocmInstaller</code> is defined.
+It is selected by an identity pattern.
+The first resource matching the pattern is used.
+A possible use case could be to provide different bootstrapper for different environments.
+The resource can the feature an identity attribute <code>platform=&lt;value></code>.
+By specifying just the platform attribute, the appropriate bootstrapper will be chosen.

+The bootstrapper resource describes a yaml file (media type <code>application/x-yaml</code>, <code>text/yaml</code>
+or <code>application/vnd.ocm.gardener.cloud.installer.v1+yaml</code>)
-It describes a yaml file containing information about the bootstrapping mechanism:
+containing information about the bootstrapping mechanism:

 The most important section is the <code>executors</code> sections.
 It describes a list of executor definitions and the actions the executor should be used for.